renta/renta/README.md

 ### My personal life

- - I have a wife, two sons and a cat
+ - I have a wife, two sons and cats
  - I like music, hiking, computer games and classic Russian literature
  - My physical activities include jogging and pull ups
  - You can write me a letter on toporovvv@gmail.com